Llewellyn500/CS4-Sem-1-Notes/📚 Courses/MAS 261 - Principles Of Management/Lecture_Notes/Lecture 01.md

 #### Levels of management
 1. First line managers -> manage the work of non managerial employees (supervisors, shift managers, district managers, office managers, department managers)
 2. Middle managers -> manage the work of first line managers (store managers, project leader, division managers)
-3. Top Managers -> responsible for making organizational wide decisions
+3. Top Managers -> responsible for making organizational wide decisions (eg. executive vice president, president, managing director, chief operating officer)

-**Organization** -> a socially designed unit that engages in a ser of activities to accomplish a goal.
+**Organization** -> a socially designed unit that engages in a set of activities to accomplish a goal.
-**Boundary** -> to limit the activities os the organisation
+**Boundary** -> to limit the activities of the organization
 #### What do managers do?
 - effectiveness
 	- Not wasting resources